andrerclaudio/my-hyprland/README.md

 ![Image](https://github.com/user-attachments/assets/7c183b04-7e9f-466f-aa13-6c541ef1fc88)

 ## Installation

+#### Install it at your own risk, though I've tried to do everything as save as possibe, there still might be bugs that I haven't discovered yet!

 To install this setup I've created a script that should backup your cofings of programs that I use here in ~/.config/xxx-backup
 My script works only with files so that is why you have to make sure that everything is installed on your system: